loda-lang/loda-programs/programs/oeis/list2.md

 * [A222256](http://oeis.org/A222256) ([L11 program](A222256.asm)): Lexicographically earliest injective sequence of nonnegative integers such that the sum of 6 consecutive terms is always divisible by 6.
 * [A222257](http://oeis.org/A222257) ([L21 program](A222257.asm)): Lexicographically earliest injective sequence of positive integers such that the sum of 6 consecutive terms is always divisible by 6.
 * [A222258](http://oeis.org/A222258) ([L16 program](A222258.asm)): Lexicographically earliest injective sequence of nonnegative integers such that the sum of 8 consecutive terms is always divisible by 8.
+* [A222260](http://oeis.org/A222260) ([L14 program](A222260.asm)): Lexicographically earliest injective sequence of nonnegative integers such that the sum of 10 consecutive terms is always divisible by 10.
 * [A222408](http://oeis.org/A222408) ([L18 program](A222408.asm)): Partial sums of A008531, or crystal ball sequence for {A_4}* lattice.
 * [A222465](http://oeis.org/A222465) ([L07 program](A222465.asm)): a(n) = 4*n^2 + 3.
 * [A222657](http://oeis.org/A222657) ([L07 program](A222657.asm)): a(n) = 2 * floor( (2*n + 1) / 3) + 1.